nukleros/operator-builder/CONTRIBUTING.md

 func-test` or `make debug`.

 At a minimum, ensure your changes work for:
-- application: This tests a basic standalone workload use case.
+- standalone: This tests a basic standalone workload use case.
-- platform: This tests a basic workload colleciton use case.
+- collection: This tests a basic workload colleciton use case.
+- edge-standalone: This tests standalone workloads which contain edge cases.
+- edge-collection: This tests a collection workload which contains edge cases.

 See the [testing docs](docs/testing.md) for insturctions on how to run these tests.